-As a kid I loved the “Monkeemobile,” in fact it was the only reason I tuned into the show, I would sit through entire episodes just hoping the car would show up.
+As a kid I loved the Monkeemobile.
+In fact that was the only reason I tuned into the show.
+I would sit through entire episodes just hoping the car would show up.
 Unfortunately for me, not every episode featured the car.

-In the book, Dean Jeffries claims that after George Barris bought the car he went to the people who make toys and models and hustled them into taking Dean Jeffries name off the boxes and putting his name on them instead.
-The facts inside the boxes were also changed saying that Barris built the car.
-I recently saw George Barris autographing posters of the restored “Monkeemobile,” of course there was no mention of Dean Jeffries anywhere or his name on the posters, it’s wrong!
-George thanks for restoring the Monkeemobile it would have been a shame for this car to rust away somewhere, but you shouldn’t be signing your name to a car you never built.
+In the book, Jeffries claims that after George Barris bought the MonkeeMobile.
+Barris then went to the toy car and model manufactures hustling them into taking Dean Jeffries name off the boxes.
+And then replacing them with the Barris name instead.
+The facts were also manipulated inside the boxes giving Barris credit.
+Consequently I personally witnessed George autographing posters of the restored Monkeemobile at a car show.
+Of course there was no mention of Dean Jeffries anywhere or his name on the posters.
+It’s was wrong!
+George thanks for restoring the Monkeemobile it would have been a shame for this car to rust away somewhere.
+But you should have never signed your name on that car.
+You never built it.

-The book also goes on to talk about many more of his movie cars and modified vehicles for James Dean, Steve McQueen, Elvis, etc. I highly recommend this Tom Kotter book for any fan of custom cars or Dean Jeffries.
+The book also goes on to talk about his movie and TV cars.
+Coupled with the modified vehicles for celebrities James Dean, Steve McQueen, Elvis, etc. I highly recommend this Tom Kotter book for any fan of custom cars or Dean Jeffries.